JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-connect-to-db.md

 %use dataframe
 ```

-5. Ensure you have access to an SQL database, either locally hosted, such as MariaDB or MySQL, or remotely hosted on a
+5. Ensure you have access to an SQL database, such as MariaDB or MySQL.
-server or cloud platform.

 ## Connect to database